Category: Featured Article

 Swath Width and the Operational Use Case

-Swath width is the total width of the area covered in a single pass.
+For now, consider swath width to be the total width of the area covered in a single pass.
 Swath width is a fundamental variable for mission planning, ensuring the pesticide is applied at the correct rate and (in the case of broadacre operations) as uniformly as possible.
 A drone’s swath width is highly variable and affected by several factors, collectively referred to as the “Operational Use Case”.
 These factors include:

 • Drone design (for example, atomizer type and location relative to the rotors)